Hollowwhite22/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that sets the mode of the file
- A script that sets the mode of the file hello the same as olleh’s mode A script that creates a directory called my_dir with permissions 751 in the working directory
+ A script that sets the mode of the file hello the same as olleh’s mode A script that creates a directory called my_dir with permissions 751 in the working directory A script that changes the group owner to school for the file hello